MicrosoftDocs/architecture-center/docs/example-scenario/iot/vertical-buy-online-pickup-in-store.md

 -   [Azure IoT Central](https://azure.microsoft.com/services/iot-central/) is a fully managed application platform that reduces the burden and cost of developing, managing, and maintaining enterprise-grade IoT solutions.

--   [Event Hubs](https://azure.microsoft.com/services/event-hubs/) isused to queue the events sent to the curbside pickup application.
+-   [Event Hubs](https://azure.microsoft.com/services/event-hubs/) are used to queue the events sent to the curbside pickup application.
 Event Hubs creates decoupling for consumption in a distributed application.

 -   [Azure Storage](https://azure.microsoft.com/services/storage/) is used to store raw data for analysis.
 Contoso has decided to use this service as they are storing the objects in flat namespace.